 Accuracy of consumption information for initial allocation

-This rule applies to consumption information at a gas gate provided to the allocation agent for consumer installations in allocation groups 3 to 6 in respect of a consumption period.
+This rule applies to consumption information at an allocated gas gate provided to the allocation agent for consumer installations in allocation groups 3 to 6 in respect of a consumption period.

 For a consumption period, the accuracy of the consumption information provided by a retailer under rule 31 for initial allocation must, when compared with the consumption information provided by that retailer under rule 33 for final allocation, fall within the percentage of error determined and published by the industry body under rule 37.3.